 Why Does It Work?

 So yes… saline water is awesome!
-That being said, you should know that the kicker in this remedy is the iodine.
-I have written about the benefits of both iodine and salt in my book but iodine is seriously the powerhouse in this remedy.
+That being said, you should know that the kicker in this remedy is iodine.
+I have written about the benefits of both iodine and salt in my book, but iodine is seriously the powerhouse in this remedy.
 Let me show you why.

-Bacteria – Povidone-iodine is a broad spectrum antiseptic for topical application in the treatment and prevention of wound infections.
+Bacteria – Povidone-iodine is a broad-spectrum antiseptic for topical application in treating and preventing wound infections.
 It’s used in hospitals all the time to prevent infections.
 This… you probably already knew.
-What you may not have known is that povidone-iodine exhibits long-lasting antiseptic effects due to its slow absorption via the soft tissue.
-This means it’s perfect for fighting bacteria and this is specifically why I thought it would be great in the nose.
+You may not have known that povidone-iodine exhibits long-lasting antiseptic effects due to its slow absorption via the soft tissue.
+This means it’s perfect for fighting bacteria, which is why I thought it would be great for the nose.
 Use in nasal passages was eventually demonstrated in a study published in 2015.

 Viruses – Studies have shown that povidone-iodine has an antiviral action while not affecting the cell hosts.
 In fact, povidone has a very wide virucidal spectrum, covering both enveloped and nonenveloped viruses, such as adeno-, mumps, rota-, polio- (types 1 and 3), coxsackie-, rhino-, herpes simplex, rubella, measles, influenza, and even the dreaded human immunodeficiency viruses.
 BOOM!

 Fungus – Iodine is a great antifungal.
 Studies have shown that when povidone-iodine comes into direct contact with the fungus, it will kill it and prevent further growth.
 This is even true for sensitive tissues like the ear.
-The trick is keeping the iodine on the fungus for more than a few seconds.
+The trick is to keep the iodine on the fungus for more than a few seconds.
 This is another reason why the slow absorption rate is such a big benefit.

 As you can see, this remedy is near perfect.
 Give it a try and see what you think.
-Then… enjoy your new-found ability to breathe.
+Then… enjoy your newfound ability to breathe.
 I’ll post my old video below for demonstration purposes.
-I sure hope this helps you as much as it has helped so many others.
+I hope this helps you as much as it has helped many others.

 For an additional boost between rinses, take a Q-Tip and soak it with the povidone-iodine.
 Then, paint the inside of your nostrils liberally.